Falls Park Greenville

 Appointed by the State Treasurer

-Mr. William H. (Bill) Hancock, CPA brings more than 25 years of experience in financial and accounting services.
-He is a Certified Public Accountant and the managing partner of the Brittingham Group, LLC located in West Columbia, South Carolina.
+Mr. William H. (Bill) Hancock, CPA, has over 30 years of experience in financial and accounting services.
+He is a Certified Public Accountant and the managing partner of the Brittingham Group, LLP located in West Columbia, South Carolina.
+The Brittingham Group, LLP was founded in 1957 and currently has a staff of over 20 practicing professionals.

 View Bio